Insuring Older Homes

 To test if your property has scrim wall boards you can use the knock test – Scrim will sound like you are knocking on wood, it will be near impossible to distinguish any studs.
 You could also use the floating wallpaper test – with age the hessian Scrim starts coming away and gives the impression of floating, bulging or twisting wallpaper.
 Check for this in room corners.
 Finally you could try a close inspection – you can sometimes see rough sawn board (Sarking) or hessian (Scrim) where wallpaper is loose or has come away, or the wallpaper will look ‘textured’ as the woven hessian fabric has imprinted the wallpaper from underneath.

 If your home is brick, chances are it is unreinforced double brick and the brick walls provide both the structure and the exterior cladding.
 After the 1931 Napier earthquake, regulations prevented brick from being used as a structural element.
 Unfortunately these types of older homes do not fair well in an Earthquake.

 Weatherboards were originally constructed from native timber, and unlike modern materials require a lot of maintenance, including regular painting.
 Unmaintained weatherboards will begin to rot over time, which will reduce weather tightness.

 An iron roof is expected to last about 50 years.
 As a roof ages flashings will corrode and loosen, nails will go missing and leaks will develop.
 Good maintenance and painting will get you so far, but eventually it will need to be replaced.

 Unreinforced masonry chimneys are a hazard to the home, and to anyone, and anything near your home.
 It is not uncommon for 100 year old brick chimneys to come crashing down on the house, cars and people during earthquakes and storms.
 If the fireplace is unused these should be removed to the roofline.
-If the fireplace is still in use, then the chimney should be check for its stability and reinforced if required.
+If the fireplace is still in use, then the chimney should be checked for its stability and reinforced if required.